Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

 # L2S-M Vlink Network

 ## Introduction
-This Markdown document provides an overview and documentation for the configuration of a virtual link (vlink) using the L2S-M (Link-Layer Secure connectivity for Microservice platforms) project.
+This Markdown document provides an overview and documentation for the configuration of a virtual link (vlink) using the L2S-M (Link-Layer Secure connectivity for Microservice platforms) component of the NetMA.

 Additionally, an example network topology of a five nodes Cluster with L2S-M installed is presented.
-This example will be used to discuss an example of a vlink network followed by a YAML definition of the NetworkTopology CRD, illustrating the practical application of the configuration and interoperability with the SWM project.
+This example will be used to discuss an example of a vlink L2S-M network followed by a YAML definition of the NetworkTopology CRD, illustrating the practical application of the configuration and interoperability with the SWM component.

 ## Table of Contents
 - [Vlink L2S-M Configuration](#vlink-l2s-m-configuration)